Seth Green: Personal life

 After getting engaged on New Year's Eve in 2009, Green married actress Clare Grant on May 1, 2010, in Northern California.
 They worked together on Robot Chicken, Warren the Ape, Changeland, Holidays, Star Wars: The Clone Wars, Hulk and the Agents of S.M.A.S.H., and her Saber and "Geek and Gamer Girls Song" viral videos.
+Green revealed in an October 2025 interview with Bill Maher that they have a two year old child together.

-In 2000, Green stated, "God is, to me, pretty much an idea.
-God is, to me, pretty much a myth created over time to deny the idea that we're all responsible for our own actions."
-In 2013, he said that he had "a deep belief in the divinity of the Universe, and I had no ability to really comprehend the scope or magnitude of all the things that I don't understand".
+In October 2022, Green accused Bill Murray of forcibly dropping him in a trash bin backstage on Saturday Night Live when he was nine years old.
+He claimed that the assault occurred after Murray was frustrated that Green refused to move from the armrest of a couch.